tomtseng/georegions/README.md

 # Geo region analysis

-(This branch is for experimenting with PostGIS again for speed testing purposes.
+(This branch is experimenting with PostGIS and trying to do accurate calculations without projections)
-Currently still using inaccurate distance calculations using projected coordinates.)

 This is a project for work.